WilhelmusLab/ice-floe-tracker-pipeline/README.md

 The [Satellite Overpass Identification Tool](https://zenodo.org/record/6475619#.ZBhat-zMJUe) is called to generate a list of satellite times for both Aqua and Terra in the area of interest.
 This program is written in Python and its dependencies are pulled from a Docker container at `docker://brownccv/icefloetracker-fetchdata:main`.

+Register an account with [space-track.org](https://www.space-track.org/) to use SOIT.

 To run SOIT manually :
 1. Make sure Docker Desktop is running on your local machine.
 2. Export SOIT username/password to environment variable.